acpollmann/soccer-training/index.md

 By performing our analysis again with the LDA-reduced dataset, we managed a slight improvement to a testing score of 63.8%, with the same activation and number of hidden layers, but with a regularization of ⍺=1.1.

 However, for binary classification, LDA did not seem to improve our accuracy.
 We think this is because neural networks strive in larger feature spaces, so training one on a single feature might not yield the best results.
+Below is a summary of our results.

+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~acpoll/37.embed" height="525" width="100%"></iframe>

 ### How did it compare?
 Compared to our performance results with the other classifiers, the Neural Network was consistently one of the best across both ternary and binary classifications.
 The ternary classification using Neural Networks returned with a test accuracy of 62.9%, while the binary was 75.0%.
 These results make the Neural Network the second-best performing classifier after SVM.
 The success of this model can be attributed to the use of the MLP Classifier and finding the optimal hidden layer and  value for both classifications.
 Despite being one of our best models, the Neural Network was limited when applied on to our ternary labels: “Draw”, “Win” or “Lose.”
 In none of the runs were we able to classify a game either correctly or incorrectly as a “Draw.”
 This is likely due to our small sized dataset and the limited number of games ending in a “Draw”.
 There is a smaller number of neural interconnections occurring within our dataset than others.
 On the other hand, we can see this model’s success in the binary classification where we remove the small “Draw” label and increase the size of another larger label.
 Overall, the Neural Network was a promising model and one that we are satisfied using to predict our game outcomes.